quicwg/ops-drafts/draft-ietf-quic-manageability.md

 of version.

-# Network-visible information about QUIC flows
+# Network-visible Information about QUIC Flows

 This section addresses the different kinds of observations and inferences that can be made about QUIC flows by a passive observer in the network based on the